jvandenaardweg/playpost-api/README.md

-# Readto API
+# Postplay API
-This repository includes the API for the Readto App.
+This repository includes the API for the Postplay App.

 ## Requirements development:
 - TypeScript 3.0.0+